 By using this tool, you can review 100s of websites in less than an hour.
-It can process any web pages, but rarely some AJAX websites do not load properly, otherwise it has been successfully tested on hundreds of thousands of websites.
-You require Windows computer to run the tool.
+It can process any web page, but rarely some AJAX websites do not load properly, otherwise, it has been successfully tested on hundreds of thousands of websites.
+You require a Windows computer to run the tool.

 Where this tool can be used?

-Let’s pretend, you want to use “Broken link building” technique one day.
+Let’s pretend, you want to use the “Broken link building” technique one day.
 If you haven’t heard of that technique before, it’s a tactic that involves letting a webmaster know about broken links on their site and suggesting an alternative resource on your own website.
-For more information read these guides – Moz guide or QuickSprout guide.
+For more information read this guide – Moz guide.

-2. In “Categories” tab click the “After you select the topics you click this button” button.
+- In the “Categories” tab click the “After you select the topics you click this button” button.
 If all links to be viewed belong to a single category, ignore and click away.
-If categories and subcategories of each link are of importance, in “Categories” tab above the orange button edit them, before pressing “Start” in “Settings” tab.
+If categories and subcategories of each link are of importance, in the “Categories” tab above the orange button edit them, before pressing “Start” in the “Settings” tab.

-4. Press “Upload TXT file with URL” button in the upper left corner and import URLs, one URL per line (including HTTP).
+- Press the “Upload TXT file with URL” button in the upper left corner and import URLs, one URL per line (including HTTP).

-5. Press “Save Log file” button, it will record the exact time, category and “Yes” or “No”, depending if the link fits the manual approval process.
+- Press the “Save Logfile” button, it will record the exact time, category, and “Yes” or “No”, depending on if the link fits the manual approval process.